4th-law/profile_sensor_template/README.md

 # profile_sensor_template

+This is a sensor profile template, it's meant to provide a framework for developing your own javascript/typescript interface with a physical sensor device.

+Fleshing out this template out should leave you with a node module that can be imported into your js/ts projects.
+The scripts you need to do this have already been included in the package.json

-Sensor profile template, this is meant to be a node module that can be imported into your code for interfacing with a physical sensor (this means any javacript you need should be in the index.ts file).
-Any system-level code that needs to be called inside of index.ts should be included inside of the this folder.
+The default export (and thus all functions that need to be accessible through the profile) should be included the index.ts file.
+Any tests you want to run for validation should be inside of the profile.test.ts file, inside of the test folder.

-There are only two necessary functions, data() [a getter method, and therefore can be called as sensor.data] and info() [which is called like a normal function]. data() will return the last datapoint available to your sensor.
-You are responsible for handling this data, and making sure that data() has the expected behavior. info() is fairly static, and simply returns useful information about the profile (such as a refresh rate, effective range, etc.)
+Any non-javascript/typescript code that you need to run your profile should be included in the module folder, you will need to establish the correct linking between this code and the ts/js code that defines the module.

+There are only two required functions, data() and info().

+data() is a getter method, and is simply called as profile.data, returning the last data point (which is stored by the profile as the private variable _lastDataPoint) recorded by the profile.
+You are responsible for making sure that the return of data() is correct, both in the sense that the format is correct, and in the sense that the value of _lastDataPoint is up to date.

+info() is called as profile.info(), and returns information about this profile.
+Some information that is generic to all profiles will be returned, though you are responsible for setting the appropriate values of the variables returned (such as the name of your profile).

+Other information specific to your profile, such as the framerate of a camera, should be included as a key:value pair inside of the _specs variable, which will also be returned with info().

+Each of the above calls can be overwritten to define functionality specific to your use-case.

 Any other functions you need to make your profile work, such as helper functions, should also be included inside of index.ts